 Matthew and Luke’s genealogies are able to withstand sustained critical scrutiny.
 At first blush, they simply look like confused accounts of history.
 But, on closer inspection, they can be shown to be guided by coherent patterns and principles.
 Matthew and Luke’s genealogies differ because two of Joseph’s ancestors (Shealtiel and Matthan / Matthat) were grafted into new family lines.
 And, while Matthew and Luke’s genealogies may not be able to answer all the questions we might like to ask of them, they are nonetheless plausible accounts of history.
 Indeed, they exhibit the same kind of complexity as many OT genealogies do, and are characterized by exactly the kind of knottiness one would expect to find in a genealogy which spans over 1,500 years.

-So Matthew’s and Luke’s genealogies are deliberately modeled on Old Testament complexities; the paralleled precedence is real, and the attempt at harmonization is plausible and not farfetched.
+So Matthew’s and Luke’s genealogies are deliberately modeled on Old Testament complexities; the paralleled precedence is real, and the attempt at harmonization is plausible.

 I urge all readers to click on the next links, because they show easy-to-follow lineage charts, side-by-side.
-His explaining his own solution is much better than my secondhand summary of it!
+His explaining his own solutions is much better than my secondhand summary of it!

 If you want a nice video summary (not by me), please click on this link, produced by an apologist who provides and excellent summary:

 Most importantly, the Messianic implications are huge.
-Luke and Matthew will later point out that Jesus will surpass David (Matt, 22:41-46; Luke 20:41-44).
+Luke and Matthew will later point out that Jesus actually surpasses David (Matt, 22:41-46; Luke 20:41-44).
 Those verses ask how Jesus could be the son of David, when David calls him Lord (Psalm 110:1).
 Jesus is greater than David.

-Therefore, objecting to the Messiahship of Jesus from the (supposed) irreconcilability of the two genealogies is not as insurmountable as it first appeared.
+Bottom line: objecting to the Messiahship of Jesus because of the (supposed) irreconcilability of the two genealogies is not as strong as it first appeared.
 There is not protecting the hypothesis of harmonization at all costs.
 The two genealogies can be reasonably reconciled, even at the stage of Joseph’s immediate ancestors.